Electronic chiralization as an indicator of the anomalous Hall effect in unconventional magnetic systems: AHE induced by magnetic charge

-\textit{Minimal model of the AHE due to magnetic charge order---}We first consider a minimal tight-binding model having the essential ingredients for magnetic-charge-induced AHE.
+We first consider a minimal tight-binding model having the essential ingredients for magnetic-charge-induced AHE.
 The model describes $s$ electrons hopping between nearest neighbors on a honeycomb lattice, with magnetic charge of opposite signs residing on the two sublattices [Fig.~\ref{fig:model} (a)]:

 where the four terms respectively correspond to spin-independent hopping, spin-dependent hopping due to the magnetic charge, Rashba spin-orbit coupling, and an on-site potential breaking the sublattice symmetry; $\eta_{ij} = +1 (-1)$ if $\hat{r}_{ij}$ points from sublattice A (B) to B (A); $\eta_{ij}$ together with $\boldsymbol{\sigma}\cdot \hat{r}_{ij}$ capture the spin-dependent hopping due to the magnetic field ($\mathbf H$ field) lines between neighboring magnetic charges; $\gamma_i = +1 (-1)$ on A (B) sublattice.
 The Rashba term is needed to provide the direction of $\boldsymbol{\chi}_1$ along $z$ as suggested by the expression of $\boldsymbol{\chi}_1$, and the sublattice potential is needed to break the degeneracy between the opposite magnetic charges on the two sublattices.